tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_sample_requests.md

 <a class="noExtIcon" href="https://developer.twitter.com/en/docs/accounts-and-users/follow-search-get-users/api-reference/get-friends-list"><img src="images/twitterrequestexample.png" /></a>

 The resource URL includes both the base path and the endpoint.
-One problem with this Twitter request example is that it doesn't indicate if any header information needs to be passed to authorize the request. curl requests can easily show any header parameters.
+One problem with showing the full resource URL is that it doesn't indicate if any header information needs to be passed to authorize the request.
+(If your API consists of GET requests only and doesn't require authorization, great, but few APIs are set up this way.) curl requests can easily show any header parameters.

 ## Multiple request examples

-If you have a lot of parameters, it might make sense to include several request examples.
+If you have a lot of parameters, consider including several request examples.
 In the CityGrid Places API, the [`where` endpoint](http://docs.citygridmedia.com/display/citygridv2/Places+API#PlacesAPI-WhereSearchHTTPSEndpoint) is as follows:

 ```
 https://api.citygridmedia.com/content/places/v2/search/where